yeraydiazdiaz/futureproof/docs/index.md

 ## Features:

-- **Monitoring**: a summary of completed tasks is logged by default.
+- **Monitoring**: a summary of recent completed tasks is logged by default.
 - **Fail fast**: errors cause the main thread to raise an exception and stop by default.
 - **Error policy**: the user can decide whether to raise, log or completely ignore errors on tasks.
 - **Backpressure control**: large collections of tasks are consumed lazily as the executor completes tasks, drastically reducing memory consumption and improving responsiveness in these situations.